muttaphilly/Notebook-Word-Counter/README.md

 # Notebook-Word-Counter
 As advertised on the tin, for use with Juptyer

-Alternatively, run `vTerminal.py´ can be run via in your terminal
+Alternatively, running `vTerminal.py´ in your terminal if your wish to run outside the Juptyer environment